Visiting an Offender

 You can find full details on our visitation policy in Operating Procedure 851.1.

-Beginning September 1, 2021, the following facilities will reopen for visitation: St. Brides Correctional Center, Greensville Correctional Center, Caroline Correctional Unit, Buckingham Correctional Center, Fluvanna Correctional Center for Women, Nottoway Work Center, Green Rock Correctional Center, Keen Mountain Correctional Center, and Patrick Henry Correctional Unit.
+On September 1, 2021, nine pilot sites opened for in-person visitation — St. Brides Correctional Center, Greensville Correctional Center, Caroline Correctional Unit, Buckingham Correctional Center, Fluvanna Correctional Center for Women, Nottoway Work Center, Green Rock Correctional Center, Keen Mountain Correctional Center, and Patrick Henry Correctional Unit.

 COVID-19 Antigen Testing Requirement

 You must submit to a self-administered COVID-19 antigen test on the day of your scheduled visit.
 A negative test result is required to enter a facility.

 Masks must be worn at all times by visitors over the age of two.
 Only inmates who have been fully vaccinated against COVID-19 are eligible for in-person visitation.

 Once you have both applied for visitation and scheduled your visit, please review the following information to help you prepare for your in-person visit.

 Please arrive at the facility one hour prior to your visit for security screening.
 No food or drinks will be allowed in the facility, and there will be no access to vending machines.